DriveQuantPublic/flutter-drivekit/packages/drivekit_trip_analysis/flutter_drivekit_trip_analysis/README.md

 ### setTripMetadata

-It is possible to add additional metadata to your trip.
+It is possible to add some metadata to your trip.

 ```dart
 Future<void> setTripMetadata(Map<String, String>? metadata)